VD44/Derivative-Trading-Algorithm-Monitor/README.md

   dates : ['2017-01-02', '2017-01-02', ...], // array of date strings following this format

-  algorithm : [0, 0.006, 0.004, 0.0073, ...], // array with (normalized) data about the algorithms performace over time
+  algorithm : [0, 0.006, 0.004, 0.0073, ...], // array with (normalized) data about algorithm performace

-  benchmark : [0, 0.005, 0.004, 0.0064, ...], // array with (normalized) benchmark data for comparison to algorithm
+  benchmark : [0, 0.005, 0.004, 0.0064, ...], // array with (normalized) benchmark data for comparison

   benchmark-symbol : 'SPY', // the symbol that represents the benchmark above

   options : { // options and parameters to appear in dropdown select menu above graph,
     // selecting an option in the menu sends a new POST request to the server to get
-    // an update version of the results with these options leverage : [1.0, 1.5, 2.0], // these are examples, you can use whatever names and values you want rebalance : ['weekly', 'monthly']
+    // an updated version of the results with these options leverage : [1.0, 1.5, 2.0], // these are examples, you can use whatever names and values you want rebalance : ['weekly', 'monthly']
   },